Fredricho/Yoga-Online/README.md

 </div>

 ## Site Structure

-The YogaOnline website has three pages, Home, Classes and Sign Up, they are entered thru the naviagtion menu at the top of the page.
+The YogaOnline website has three pages, [Home](/index.html), [Classes](/classes.html) and [Trial](/trial.html), they are entered thru the naviagtion menu at the top of the page.
 There is also a link-button "Free Trial" that navigates the user to the sign up-page.

 ## Design Choiches
   * ### Typography

-  The chosen fonts for this website were ?Merriweather? for headings and ?Bitter? for body and back up font were sans-serif respectilvey.
+  The chosen fonts for this website were Merriweather for headings and Bitter for body and back up font were sans-serif respectilvey.
-    * ?Merriweather? were choosen to give the user a warm and harmonic welcome to the site and a font that can be easily read.
+    * Merriweather were choosen to give the user a warm and harmonic welcome to the site and a font that can be easily read

-       * ?Bitter? were choosen to give a relaxed and calm impression to fit in to the Yoga content.
+       * Bitter were choosen to give a relaxed and calm impression to fit in to the Yoga content.

 * ### Color Scheme

 The choosen color scheme for the site is there to create a warm and laid-back feeling to the users and to be quite minimalistic.
 To make the user get into the right state of mind which is Yoga.

 ## Features
-YogaOnline is developed to be easy navigated with a menu top right, footer in the bottom which is were the user expect it to be.
+YogaOnline is developed to be easy navigated with a menu top right or top, footer in the bottom which is were the user expect it to be.
 The information is uncomplicated and there is just one step to Sign Up and to get access to the Classes, sent in an email.
 The site is supposed to be minimalistic and functional.

 ## Existing Features